MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-governance.md

 ### Strategy challenges

-- Lack of a cohesive data governance strategy that aligns with the business strategy.
+- Lack of a cohesive data governance strategy that aligns with the business strategy
-- Lack of executive support for governing data as a strategic asset.
+- Lack of executive support for governing data as a strategic asset
-- Insufficient adoption planning for advancing adoption and the maturity level of BI and analytics.
+- Insufficient adoption planning for advancing adoption and the maturity level of BI and analytics

 ### People challenges

-- Lack of aligned priorities between centralized teams and business units.
+- Lack of aligned priorities between centralized teams and business units
-- Lack of identified champions with sufficient expertise and enthusiasm throughout the business units to advance organizational adoption objectives.
+- Lack of identified champions with sufficient expertise and enthusiasm throughout the business units to advance organizational adoption objectives
-- Lack of awareness of self-service best practices.
+- Lack of awareness of self-service best practices
-- Resistance to following newly introduced governance guidelines and policies.
+- Resistance to following newly introduced governance guidelines and policies
-- Duplicate effort spent across business units.
+- Duplicate effort spent across business units
-- Lack of clear accountability, roles, and responsibilities.
+- Lack of clear accountability, roles, and responsibilities

 ### Process challenges

-- Lack of clearly defined processes resulting in chaos and inconsistencies.
+- Lack of clearly defined processes resulting in chaos and inconsistencies
-- Lack of standardization or repeatability.
+- Lack of standardization or repeatability
-- Insufficient ability to communicate and share lessons learned.
+- Insufficient ability to communicate and share lessons learned
-- Lack of documentation and over-reliance on tribal knowledge.
+- Lack of documentation and over-reliance on tribal knowledge
-- Inability to comply with security and privacy requirements.
+- Inability to comply with security and privacy requirements

 ### Data quality and data management challenges

-- Sprawl of data and reports.
+- Sprawl of data and reports
-- Inaccurate, incomplete, or outdated data.
+- Inaccurate, incomplete, or outdated data
-- Lack of trust in the data, especially for self-service content.
+- Lack of trust in the data, especially for self-service content
-- Inconsistent reports produced without data validation.
+- Inconsistent reports produced without data validation
-- Valuable data not used or difficult to access.
+- Valuable data not used or difficult to access
-- Fragmented, siloed, and duplicated datasets.
+- Fragmented, siloed, and duplicated datasets
-- Lack of data catalog, inventory, glossary, or lineage.
+- Lack of data catalog, inventory, glossary, or lineage
-- Unclear data ownership and stewardship.
+- Unclear data ownership and stewardship

 ### Skills and data literacy challenges

-- Varying levels of ability to interpret, create, and communicate with data effectively.
+- Varying levels of ability to interpret, create, and communicate with data effectively
-- Varying levels of technical skillsets and skill gaps.
+- Varying levels of technical skillsets and skill gaps
-- Lack of ability to confidently manage data diversity and volume.
+- Lack of ability to confidently manage data diversity and volume
-- Underestimating the level of complexity for BI solution development and management throughout its entire lifecycle.
+- Underestimating the level of complexity for BI solution development and management throughout its entire lifecycle
-- Short tenure with continual staff transfers and turnover.
+- Short tenure with continual staff transfers and turnover
-- Coping with the speed of change for cloud services.
+- Coping with the speed of change for cloud services

 >[!TIP]
 > Identifying your current challenges—as well as your strengths—is essential to do proper governance planning.
 There's no single straightforward solution to the challenges listed above.
 Each organization needs to find the right balance and approach that solves the challenges that are most important to them.
 The challenges presented above will help you identify how they may affect your organization, so you can start thinking about what the right solution is for your circumstances.